axelrodx3/4my/EMAILJS_SETUP.md

 1. Go to **Account** → **General**
 2. Copy your **Public Key** (e.g., `user_abc123def456`)

-### Step 5: Update Environment Variables
+### Step 5: Create Environment Variables

-Update your `.env.local` file with the actual values:
+Create a `.env.local` file in your project root with the actual values:

 ```bash
 # EmailJS Configuration